NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 # Running on Vermillion

-Please see the [Modules](./modules) page for information about setting up your environment and loading modules.
+Please see the [Modules](./modules.md) page for information about setting up your environment and loading modules.

-**There are currently a number of known issues on Swift please check [Known issues](./swift) for a complete list**

 ## Login nodes